grantavery/FullStackExample/README.md

 ## Room for improvement

 - Didn't batch register my services and repos, since there were only two.
-- Not validation on setting the HelloWorldModel
+- No validation on setting the HelloWorldModel
 - Very minimal testing (unit and e2e) on Angular app, and no testing for API
 - Needs error-handling for if the API isn't running or available